-In a moment awash in guy/girl duos, anthemic arena-folk-pop bands, and presidential debates producing anxiety levels previously achieved only by haunted drive-in theaters screening Jerry Springer reruns at ear-splitting volume, Lowland Hum is a breath of fresh air.
-Daniel and Lauren invite their listeners to share in an intimate and vulnerable space they have created together.
-In the live setting, the duo offers an immersive experience of thoughtful songcraft interspersed with audience Q&A and extemporaneous songs about the day's happenings.
-Their recordings take listeners on a journey through relatable, imagistic poetry exploring themes of memory, longing, confession and identity, and drawing attention to the often unnoticed resonance of the everyday.
+Lowland Hum is wife and husband team Lauren and Daniel Goans.
+Together they invite their listeners to share in the space of vulnerable intimacy they have formed over years of steady collaboration.
+In the live setting, the duo offers an immersive experience of thoughtful songcraft interspersed with audience interaction and extemporaneous songs about the day's happenings.
+Their recordings take listeners on a journey through relatable, imagistic poetry exploring themes of memory, longing, confession and identity, and drawing attention to often unnoticed resonances of the everyday.

-Based in Charlottesville, Virginia, Lowland Hum is husband/wife team Daniel and Lauren Goans.
-Together they are a prolific, two-person creative factory.
-They write, arrange and produce all of their own music, and have honed a cohesive visual arts aesthetic to match the hushed simplicity of their sound.
+Daniel and Lauren are a prolific, two-person creative factory basing their operation in Charlottesville, Virginia.
+They write, arrange and produce all of their own music, and have honed a cohesive design aesthetic to match the hushed simplicity of their sound.

-Initially, Lauren performed with Daniel, singing harmonies on songs he had written, but within a year or so, she was cowriting and arranging on virtually all of the material.
+Initially, Lauren performed with Daniel, singing harmonies on songs he had written, but within a year or so, the two began cowriting and arranging virtually all of the material together.
 Lowland Hum formed officially in 2012, a few months after the two were married and their collaboration deepened.
-In the years following the release of their critically acclaimed debut Native Air (2013), the duo has toured the country almost nonstop.
+In the years following the release of their critically acclaimed debut Native Air (2013), the duo has tirelessly toured the country, spending more time on the road than at home.
 In 2014 they followed up their debut with Four Sisters, a conceptual EP and video series, and then, in 2015, they released their eponymous sophomore full-length album, garnering a slew of praise, including an NPR First Listen.
-Lowland Hum has performed in diverse settings all over the country ranging from large folk festivals and theaters to living rooms and gardens.
+Lowland Hum has performed in diverse settings all over the country ranging from folk festivals, art museums and theaters to living rooms and gardens.
+During their time off the road, Daniel produces albums for other bands.

 Lauren's background in visual art asserts itself in the duo's collaboration significantly.
-She has created all of the band's artwork and design as well as several transportable installation pieces that augmented the band's live performances.
+She has created all of the band's artwork and design as well as several transportable installation pieces that served as additions to the band’s live performances.
 She is also responsible for an impressive collection of music videos often using found footage from public domain archives.
-Over the years, Lauren has designed five editions of handmade lyric books that the duo passes out to audiences so they can read or sing along as the moment suits.
+Over the years, Lauren has designed five editions of handmade lyric books that the duo passes out to audiences so they can read along and interact more deeply with the lyrical content of their songs if they so choose.

 Lowland Hum's songs have been described as poetic and evocative, and their arrangements minimal, hushed and dynamic.
 They continue to attract a growing body of listeners around the world.
 Daniel and Lauren spent the summer of 2016 creating their third full-length album in a friend's attic.
 The album, Thin, came out on February 10, 2017, and is their "deepest collaboration to date" according to the band.
-They completed a nationwide headline tour, interspersed with supporting Josh Ritter, Jesca Hoop and Penny and Sparrow, in the first half of 2017, they will perform at a handful of festivals this summer and embark on their first European tour in the fall.
+They completed a nationwide headline tour, sharing the stage with the likes of Josh Ritter, Jesca Hoop and Penny and Sparrow along the way.
+After playing a handful of festivals this summer, the band will embark on a nationwide tour supporting Penny and Sparrow in the fall followed directly by a five week European tour.

 "Sincerity, community and beauty is how I think of Lowland Hum; the sounds of Lauren and Daniel Goans.
 Thin is the husband and wife duo's third album since their 2013 debut, further refining their hushed harmonies and aural paintings.
 It's a sound that makes them a quiet Sunday-morning favorite." - Bob Boilen, NPR Music